amirf147/Statistics/README.md

 Contains useful scripts to do statistics calculations

-Motivation for coding these statistics formulas into python was to better understand how they work
+Motivation for coding these statistics formulas in python was to better understand how they work